wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 Resources in AWS can be created and managed using several tools: manually using the AWS Management Console <strong>GUI</strong> or manually invoking on a Terminal running <strong>CLI</strong> (Command Line Interface) shell scripts or programs written to issue REST API calls.
 But many enterpise AWS users avoid using GUI and CLI and instead use an approach that provides <strong>versioning</strong> of <a href="#IaC">Configuration as Code (IaC)</a> in <strong>GitHub</strong> repositories, so you can go from dev to qa to stage to prod quickly and securely.

 Although AWS provides their own <strong>Cloud Formation</strong> language to describe what to provision in AWS, for <a href="#CFN">various reasons</a>, many prefer <strong>Terraform</strong>.
 Terraform files are commonly run within an automated <strong>CI/CD pipeline</strong> so that it is <a href="#Repeatable">repeatable</a>.
-Having configurations documented in GitHub enables <strong>drift detection</strong> which identifies differences between what is defined versus what is actually running.
+Having configurations documented in GitHub enables <a href="#DriftManagement">drift detection</a> which identifies differences between what is defined versus what is actually running.

 The <strong>AWS Config</strong> service logs every change in configuration of resources.
 The <strong>AWS Security Hub</strong> service looks in logs for vulnerabilities to issue <strong>Findings</strong> based on its own “AWS Foundations” set of <strong>policies</strong>.
 AWS provides a webpage of <strong>recommendations</strong> for remediation, but only by using its own GUI or CloudFormation code, not Terraform coding.